wp-plugins/enable-media-replace/readme.txt

 = 2.5 =
 * Tested with WordPress 3.2.1
 * New translation to German - thanks to Martin Lettner!
-* New translation to French - thanks to François Collette!
+* New translation to French - thanks to Fran√ßois Collette!

 = 2.4.1 =
 * Bug fix for WordPress 3.1 RC.
 Now properly tested and should be working with 3.1 whenever it finally comes out. :)